Pressure Cooker Bok Choy Chicken Soup Noodles

 Hi there!
 We’re Amy + Jacky, the husband and wife team from Pressure Cook Recipes.

 We love our pressure cookers and are CRAZY about delicious food!!
 We enjoy spending hours researching, testing, and tasting recipes together in our kitchen.
 Thanks Barbara for having us here and thank YOU so much for dropping by!
 If you are new to using a pressure cooker, be sure to check out Barbara’s great post on getting started with an electric pressure cooker.

 Today, we’re thrilled to share this new easy Instapot noodles recipe with you.
 It may look like it’s just an ordinary bowl of noodles.
 But to Jacky, it’s a totally different story.

 Every mouthful of this al dente noodles with a spoonful of chicken fragrance and flavors, remind Jacky of his Dad.

 His family sent him away to study abroad when he was only 12 years old.
 He wasn’t even a teenager yet!
 He didn’t speak the language, didn’t know the culture, and he didn’t know anyone.
 He was really homesick.
 One of the things he missed the most was this soothing bowl of bok choy chicken soup noodles.
 His dad used to make the noodles for him every week when he was still with his family.

 Jacky never got to taste this bowl of noodles from his dad again.
 In fact, he has never seen his father again since he left his hometown at 12 years old.

 He went searching.
-Searching for years to find that particular texture and flavor from the bowl of noodles his dad once made for him.
+Searching for years to find that particular texture and flavor from the bowl of Asian noodles his dad once made for him.
 It was his way to relive the good memories, his way to reconnect with his dad.